American Languages

 Alod knihillatamen Ksakimawoagan, woak Ktallewussowoagan, woak Ktallowilüssowoagan ne wuntschi hallemiwi li hallamagamik.

-It is found in Essay of a Delaware-Indian and English Spelling-Book, for the Use of Schools of the Christian Indians on Muskingum River by David Zeisberger.
+The prayer is found in Essay of a Delaware-Indian and English Spelling-Book, for the Use of Schools of the Christian Indians on Muskingum River by David Zeisberger.
 It can be found at the Schoenbrunn Village historical site giftshop (where I found mine) in the Dover-New Philadelphia area of Ohio where Zeisberger was a missionary.
 Or I am sure it can be found readily online.
 The ISBN is 1-56651-007-4.
 This book was clarified and copyrighted by Arthur W. McGraw in 1991.

 Ottawa (Odawa or Nishnaabemwin)Nishnaabemwin Reference Grammar by J. Randolph Valentine.
 He has an alternative for 'four': naanin.